By Dr. Perry, PhD

 3. The person must be distressed by the disorder or have trouble functioning in one or more major life areas as a result of the disorder

-This is a common criteria among all serious mental illness diagnoses.
+This is a common criteria for all serious mental illness diagnoses.
 The disorder must cause severe distress and impairment in functioning.

 4. The disturbance is not part of normal cultural or religious practices